saralafia/ERI-maps/README.md

-# Designing Adaptive Thematic Views of Research
+# Designing Multi-Level Spatial Views of Research Themes
 In this project, we determine major research topics at UC Santa Barbara's Earth Research Institute ([ERI](https://www.eri.ucsb.edu/)) and visualize their evolution over the last decade.
 Our goal is to complement conventional, scientometric approaches for reviewing a body of research with systematic, qualitative approaches.
 We first create meaningful abstractions of the body of research with topic modeling; we then use these topic models to map the body of research.
 The maps that we design are adaptive, showing views of ERI's research at multiple levels of thematic granularity, which support the academic review process.

 ## Heuristics and data sources